-Thich Nhat Hanh, also called Thay (a Vietnamese term for teacher), is an internationally recognized and loved Zen master best known for his key teaching that, through mindfulness, we can learn to live happily in the present moment—the only way to truly develop peace, both in one’s self and in the world.
+Thich Nhat Hanh (1925-2022), also called Thay (a Vietnamese term for teacher), was an internationally recognized and loved Zen master best known for his key teaching that, through mindfulness, we can learn to live simply and happily in the present moment—the only way to truly develop peace, both in one’s self and in the world.

 His simple, practical teachings can be found on twitter, facebook, youtube, and through his books such as “The Miracle Of Mindfulness,” “Peace is Every Step,” “At Home in the World,” “Teachings on Love,” “Silence,” and many more.